 I select it with the rectangular marquee tool which is just above the Polygonal which we originally used, and I copied and pasted it into my image.

 I then resized it with Free Transform just like we did previously.

 I also re-positioned by clicking and dragging my layer below all the other layers but above the original white background layer.

 Because my road is a little blurred I figured the background would look well blurred to for my final image to show a little perspective.

 So I went to Filter – Blur – Gaussian Blur

 So this is what we have so far.

 Now I’m going to create some mist across the road for a little bit of atmosphere.

 I do this by activating the Brush Tool as you see below.

-Right click on the screen and you will see that there is options that you can chose from, the only one that you have to be concerned about is the very fist brush, the soft brush.
+Right-click on the screen and you will see that ther are options that you can chose from, the only one that you have to be concerned about is the very fist brush, the soft brush.